 I will be answering phone calls, emails and other services you may require during this time.
 The only service that will not be accessible will be face-to-face counter service.

 As soon as the Coronavirus Pandemic is resolved, counter service will be reinstated.
 Thank you for your patience and understanding during this time.

-Summit Senior Center closed until April 14, 2020 to prevent the spread of the Coronovirus.
+Summit Senior Center closed until further notice to prevent the spread of the Coronovirus.